lsc-project/documentation/source/index.rst

 Welcome to LSC's documentation!
 ===============================

 This page lists all available documentation around LSC.
-If you don't find what you're looking for, check out the :doc:`Community Resources <community-resources>` page to find some help.
+If you don't find what you're looking for, check out the `Community Resources <https://lsc-project.org/contact.html>`__ page to find some help.

-If you find any errors or you think something's missing here, please :doc:`let us know <community-resources>`!
+If you find any errors or you think something's missing here, please `let us know <https://lsc-project.org/contact.html>`__!
 We do our best to keep docs up to date, but hey, mistakes are human and things change quickly :)

 .. toctree::